 The Hario V60 is one of the most iconic pour-over brewers in the world.
-Loved by professionals and home brewers alike, it delivers a clean, crisp cup that can highlight the delicate details in your coffee.
+Loved by professionals and home brewers alike, it delivers a clean, crisp cup that highlights the delicate details in your coffee.
 The V60 rewards attention and precision, which is why so many coffee enthusiasts use it to refine their brewing skills.

 If you landed on this page first, you may want to start with our Complete Guide to Pour-Over Coffee for a deeper look at why pour-over brewing creates such remarkable clarity and control.